Young Talent Time: Young Talent Time (2012)

 YTT was not renewed for a 2013 season because of poor ratings.
-However, such team members as Aydan Calafiore and Adrien Nookadu went on to have music careers and Georgia-May Davis worked with Disney Channel Australia.
-Lyndall Wennekes later starred on The Voice in 2014, Adrien Nookadu on The X Factor in 2014.
-Aydan Calafiore appeared on Australia's Got Talent in 2013 and auditioned for the 2017 and 2018 seasons of The Voice, being unable to turn a chair in 2017 but turning all four chairs in 2018.
-Aydan joined Joe Jonas' and ultimately placed 4th place on The Voice, which resulted in him releasing his own music as well as being on Eurovision - Australia Decides in 2019.
+However, Aydan, Lyndall, Adrien, Michelle and Tia went on to audition for future talent shows while Georgia-May worked with Disney Channel Australia.
+Aydan appeared on Australia's Got Talent in 2013 and auditioned for the 2017 and 2018 seasons of The Voice, being unable to turn a chair in 2017 but turning all four chairs in 2018.
+Aydan joined Joe Jonas' team and ultimately placed 4th place.
+After the show he started releasing his own music as well as being on Eurovision - Australia Decides in 2019.
+Aydan also starred in Stan’s streaming series Invisible Boys as Zeke Caligero in 2025.
+Lyndall auditioned on The Voice in 2015 and joined Delta Goodrem’s team and made it to the final six before being eliminated.
+Adrien auditioned for The X Factor in 2014 and was assigned to the Boys group mentored by Natalie Bassingthwaighte, but was eliminated in week 3.
+Both Tia and Michelle also auditioned for The Voice in 2017, with Tia unable to turn a chair while Michelle turning three chairs and ultimately joining Kelly Rowland’s team but was eliminated in the knockouts.